Peek Documentation

 • Vision watch: Free supports up to 30 seconds; Peek Pro supports up to 5 minutes.

-• See the Free vs Peek Pro page for the full plan comparison.
+• See the Free vs Peek Pro page for the complete comparison.

 Saved Chats

-Peek automatically saves chats so useful answers, workflows, stories, code, and reference conversations stay available inside the app.
+Peek automatically saves chats so answers, workflows, stories, code, and reference conversations remain available.

 • Chats are saved automatically as you use Peek.